Aniket21mathur/Real-time-Alerting/README.md

 ```
 git clone https://github.com/Aniket21mathur/Real-time-Alerting
 ```
-Or if you already have a local copy go to the root of the repository.
+Or if you already have a local copy, go to the root of the repository.

 ```
-cd Real-time-Alerting
+cd Real-time-Alerting/
 ```

 Create and activate a new Python3 virtual environment.